-Cleaswell Hill School are aware of the latest DfE guidance on Pupil Premium (October 2019)and have utilised the recommended format for recording information on effective use of funding to raise attainment.
+Cleaswell Hill School are aware of the latest DfE guidance; https://www.gov.uk/guidance/pupil-premium-effective-use-and-accountability and have utilised the recommended format for recording information on effective use of funding to raise attainment.

 As recommended, our approach, reinforced by research from the EEF, is tiered, and prioritises improvements in the quality of teaching, including supporting pupils’ access to learning, which is integral to whole school policy.

-We know that the utilisation of the PPG will benefit the wider groupings in school, specifically raising the quality of interventions by TAs and teachers in supporting best outcomes.
+We know that the utilisation of the Pupil Premium Grant will benefit the wider groupings in school, specifically raising the quality of interventions provided in supporting best outcomes.